 A microvideo is commonly utilized nowadays due to the short attention span of people.
 As the name implies, these are short engaging videos that you may create that talk about one topic only.
 They are usually a minute long and are best when viewed on everyone’s device nowadays, the smartphone.

-FAQ: What is the best way to record lectures for students?
+FAQ: What is the best way to record class lectures?

 Where else would video lectures be essential aside from a school?